Navya-tayi/pes_asic_class/README.md

 ![image](https://github.com/Navya-tayi/pes_asic_class/assets/79205242/0b4aa67e-50d2-4746-9614-9814f034ac87.png)

--Ofast is a flag specifies an aggressive optimization level, often referred to as "fastest optimization."
+- Ofast is a flag specifies an aggressive optimization level, often referred to as "fastest optimization."
 It enables all `-O3` optimizations and additionally includes optimizations that might sacrifice precision for speed.
 This can lead to faster code but might not be suitable for all applications.

 Output:
-Main section-
+* Main section-

 ![main2](https://github.com/Navya-tayi/pes_asic_class/assets/79205242/bd19b9a8-9fea-4486-bc5c-e341204be741.png)

-To find number of instructions: 12
+* To find number of instructions: 12

 ![12eqns](https://github.com/Navya-tayi/pes_asic_class/assets/79205242/a07b1788-36cc-42e2-a9d2-40d4bba05778.png)
 </details>